-Azelastine drops relieve eye inflammation associated with allergies.
+Azelastine drops relieve eye itching and redness associated with allergies.

 About azelastine eye drops